A class of nonlinear optimisation and applications: Examples and applications

 On the other hand, since the reflected ray meets the hyperplane $\mathbb{R}^n\times\{0\}$, we have

 From \eqref{2801}--\eqref{2802} we obtain that

 \end{proof}

 Therefore, as a consequence of Theorem \ref{t003}, we have \begin{corollary} Assume that $f,g$ satisfy the energy conservation condition \eqref{rpp1}.
-Then there is a dual maximizing pair $(u,v)\in K$ of $I$, where $I, K$ are in \eqref{2063}, \eqref{2064}.
-Moreover, $u$ is a (generalized) solution of the reflector problem with given densities $(\Omega,f)$ and $(\Omega^*,g)$. \end{corollary}
+Then there is a dual maximising pair $(u,v)\in K$ of $I$, where $I, K$ are in \eqref{2063}, \eqref{2064}.
+Moreover, $u$ is a (generalised) solution of the reflector problem with given densities $(\Omega,f)$ and $(\Omega^*,g)$. \end{corollary}

 We now derive the equation for the potential function $u$ by using the formula \eqref{2pde},

 where in the second step we used the formula $\det\,[I+\xi\otimes\eta]=1+\xi\cdot\eta$ for any vectors $\xi, \eta\in\mathbb{R}^n$.
 Combining \eqref{2065}--\eqref{2069}, we obtain that